-Each Contingent Interest Observation Date (including the Final Valuation Date) or Call Observation Date and the related payment dates (including the Maturity Date) are subject to postponement as described herein due to the occurrence of one of more market disruption events.
-For a description of what constitutes a market disruption event as well as the consequences of that market disruption event, see "General Terms of the Notes - Market Disruption Events" in the product prospectus supplement and "Summary - Monitoring Period" herein.
+Each Contingent Interest Observation Date (including the Final Valuation Date) or Call Observation Date and the related payment dates (including the Maturity Date) are subject to postponement as described in the product prospectus supplement due to the occurrence of one of more market disruption events.
+For a description of what constitutes a market disruption event as well as the consequences of that market disruption event, see "General Terms of the Notes-Market Disruption Events" in the product prospectus supplement and under "Summary-Call Observation Dates" and "-Contingent Interest Observation Dates" herein.
 A market disruption event for a particular Reference Asset will not constitute a market disruption event for any other Reference Asset.

-Trading and Business Activities by the Bank or its Affiliates May Adversely Affect the Market Value of, and Any Amounts Payable on, the Notes.
+Trading and Business Activities by TD or its Affiliates May Adversely Affect the Market Value of, and Any Amounts Payable on, the Notes.

-We, the Agent and our other affiliates may hedge our obligations under the Notes by purchasing securities, futures, options or other derivative instruments with returns linked or related to changes in the values of the Reference Assets or one or more Reference Asset Constituents, and we may adjust these hedges by, among other things, purchasing or selling securities, futures, options or other derivative instruments at any time.
-It is possible that we or one or more of our affiliates could receive substantial returns from these hedging activities while the market value of, and any amounts payable on, the Notes declines.
+We, the Agent and our other affiliates may hedge our obligations under the Notes by purchasing securities, futures, options or other derivative instruments with returns linked or related to changes in the values of the Reference Assets or one or more Reference Asset Constituents, and we may adjust these hedges by, among other things, purchasing or selling at any time any of the foregoing assets.
+It is possible that we or one or more of our affiliates could receive substantial returns from these hedging activities while the market value of the Notes declines.
 We or one or more of our affiliates may also issue or underwrite other securities or financial or derivative instruments with returns linked or related to changes in the Reference Assets or one or more Reference Asset Constituents.